typesafehub/sbt-conductr-sandbox/README.md

 debugPort         | Project | Debug port to be made public to the ConductR containers if the sandbox gets started in [debug mode](#Commands).
 The debug ports of each sbt project setting will be used.
 If `sbt-bundle` is enabled the JVM argument `-jvm-debug $debugPort` is  additionally added to the `startCommand` of `sbt-bundle`.
 Default is 5005. logLevel          | Global  | The log level of ConductR which can be one of "debug", "warning" or "info".
 By default this is set to "info".
 You can observe ConductR's logging via the `docker logs` command.
 For example `docker logs -f cond-0` will follow the logs of the first ConductR container. nrOfContainers    | Global  | Sets the number of ConductR containers to run in the background.
 By default 1 is run.
-Note that by default you may only have more than one if the image being used is *not* conductr/conductr-dev (the default, single node version of ConductR for general development).
+Note that by default you may only have more than one if the image being used is *not* conductr/conductr-dev (the default, single node version of ConductR for general development). conductrRoles     | Global  | Sets additional roles to the ConductR nodes.
+Defaults to `Seq.empty`.
+If this settings is not set the bundle roles specified with `BundleKeys.roles` are used.
+To provide a custom role configuration specify a set of roles for each node.
+Example: Seq(Set("megaIOPS"), Set("muchMem", "myDB")) would add the role `megaIOPS` to first ConductR node. `muchMem` and `myDB` would be added to the second node.
+If `nrOfContainers` is larger than the size of the `conductrRoles` sequence then the specified roles are subsequently applied to the remaining nodes.

 ## Commands